 Time to take hygiene to a whole new level.
 Of being not just clean, but safe.

 We even started a company to make it happen – Hyper Hygiene Ltd – two ordinary folk who reckon hospital-level sterile should be everyday sterile too.
-Health protection for everyone.
-Because if there’s no bugs around, nobody can get sick.
+Health protection for everyone by sterilising our surroundings.
+Except to avoid that sounding too cold and clinical, we prefer to call it “safenising”.
+It’s the same thing though, because if the whole place is sterile that means no bugs.
+And if there’s no bugs around, nobody can get sick, you’re safe.

-No, we’re not doctors – but taking down bugs before they get to you, is easy as pie.
+No, we’re not doctors.
+But taking down bugs before they get to you – “safenising” – is easy as pie.
 You just need to know how.
 Our method is to oxidise them to nothing so there’s none left – no bad guy viruses or bacteria, safe and sterile.

 All of which is why we started this blog.
 To help everybody make their lives safer, healthier.

 We may not always be perfect with it, but we’ll always be committed.
 And always on your side.
 Join us, won’t you?
-Help us do this thing.
+Help us do this thing, to “safenise” our world.